 What Is Cocaine?

-Cocaine is a stimulant made from the leaves of the cocoa plant.
-Generally, cocaine comes as a white powder that can be dissolved in water, but it is also available as a liquid.
-According to the National Survey on Drug Use and Health (NSDUH), cocaine abuse has remained stable, in the U.S., since 2009.
+Cocaine is a stimulant made from the leaves of the coca plant.
+Generally, cocaine comes in the form of a white powder that can be dissolved in water, but it is also available as a liquid.
+According to the National Survey on Drug Use and Health (NSDUH), cocaine use has remained stable in the U.S. since 2009.

-Another survey, which monitors teen attitudes on drug use, reports a significant decline in the prevalence of powder cocaine use amount 8th, 10th, and 12th graders from peak use in the late 1990s.
+Another survey, which monitors teen attitudes on drug use, reports a significant decline in the prevalence of powder cocaine use among 8th, 10th, and 12th graders from peak use in the late 1990s.

-Although misuse of cocaine has remained stable in the past few years, the number of individuals who still struggle with cocaine addiction is still significant.
-According to NSDUH, in 2014 about 913,000 Americans met the diagnostic criteria for dependence or abuse of cocaine in any form.
+Although use of cocaine has remained stable in the past few years, the number of individuals who still struggle with cocaine addiction remains pretty significant.
+According to NSDUH, in 2014, about 913,000 Americans met the diagnostic criteria for dependence or misuse of cocaine in any form.